richard-dao/Nautilus-GUI/README.md

 ## 4. Create Your Secret

-Kubernetes Secrets are python dictionaries that hold your sensitive information as reference in the namespace.
+Kubernetes Secrets are dictionaries that hold your sensitive information as reference in the namespace.
 They are encrypted and allow you to lock your containers as needed.

 Please run: